-- A dramatic steep north-facing chalk escarpment with a distinctive concaveconvex slope profile which provide opportunities for hang-gliding and paragliding. - Deeply indented by 'coombes', including the complex and well known coombe of Devil's Dyke, to form a locally sinuous scarp. - Well drained calcareous soils covering the precipitous slopes support unbroken tracts of chalk grassland, scrub and hanger woodland of outstanding ecological importance which provide texture and create dramatic shadows on the scarp. - Sunken terraced tracks and rights of way that zig zag across the open scarp, some representing historic 'bostals', the routes by which sheep were herded between the downland pastures and the scarpfoot arable fields. - At the foot of the scarp where the slopes are less steep the land is ploughed for crops - here colours contrast with the muted grey-green colours of the scarp face. - Abandoned chalk quarries, resulting from the exploitation of chalk in the past to produce lime, appear as white scars on the scarp and are now ecologically notable habitats. - Elevated landform provides panoramic views over the scarp footpslopes to the north and, in the distance, the Low Weald.
+- A dramatic steep north-facing chalk escarpment with a distinctive concave-convex slope profile which provide opportunities for hang-gliding and para-gliding. - Deeply indented by 'coombes', including the complex and well known coombe of Devil's Dyke, to form a locally sinuous scarp. - Well drained calcareous soils covering the precipitous slopes support unbroken tracts of chalk grassland, scrub and hanger woodland of outstanding ecological importance which provide texture and create dramatic shadows on the scarp. - Sunken terraced tracks and rights of way that zig zag across the open scarp, some representing historic bostals, the routes by which sheep were herded between the downland pastures and the scarpfoot arable fields. - At the foot of the scarp where the slopes are less steep the land is ploughed for crops here colours contrast with the muted grey-green colours of the scarp face. - Abandoned chalk quarries, resulting from the exploitation of chalk in the past to produce lime, appear as white scars on the scarp and are now ecologically notable habitats. - The elevated landform provides panoramic views both along the scarp and north to the surrounding lowlands, from many locations including popular viewpoints at Devil's Dyke, Ditchling Beacon and Edburton Hill.
+Features on the scarp, such as the V at Streat, provide local landmarks which are visible from afar.